VikentiosVitalis/distributed_systems/README.md

 If you want to run the tests inside the folders 5nodes and 10nodes replace app.py with app_auto.py.

 ## Evaluation of the system:
 We evaluate the performance and the scalability of Noobcash by running the system in Okeanos and perform from each node 100 transcations to the system.
 The transactions are placed in /test/transactions path and the script for executing them in stored in the /test directory.

-## About us:
+## Contributors:
-This project was created by our team consisting of the members below:
+This project was created by:

 <p align="center">
     <a href="https://github.com/MarkRamosS">